Whenever I feel like watching a movie on Netflix, I go on Twitter and search for “Netflix movie recommendations.”

 See examples from some brands below.

-5. Product pages: as an e-commerce brand, having customer reviews on your product pages is key in eliminating customer objections about the product they want.
+As an e-commerce brand, having customer reviews on your product pages is key in eliminating customer objections about the product they want.

 See this example from Luxedore;